kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 *[This video](https://youtu.be/g7umauLwQ28) shows the Stasis strats described below.*

+- If necessary, swap to MC and QS/QL to keep your party following you
 - Phase One:
   - ***Optional:*** QS at the end of the walkway leading to Malak
   - Malak convo: 2